dontshoot11/AstroXSveltePagesGenerator/README.md

 3. In the same component, add the required translations to a data attribute on the <html> tag so they are available on the client side.

+⚠️ Note: Translations used in .astro components are automatically excluded from the client bundle and won't be available in the browser.
+If you also want to ignore translations used in .ts and .js files (e.g., files with constants for static markup), add the "only:static" directive as a string in those files.
+This ensures that only the necessary keys are included in the client-side bundle.

 ```Astro
 ---
 import { getCurrentLang } from "astro-x-svelte-static-pages-generator";